Down payment on a house: How much should you pay?

 But before committing to anything, it is important to weigh the pros and cons of making a 20% down payment.
 Here is a breakdown of both:

-the pros and cons of making a 20% down payment on a house
+chart showing pros and cons of making 20% down payment

-Here is a more in-depth look at the pros of making a 20% down payment:
+Let’s take a more in-depth look at the benefits of making a 20% down payment on a house:

 Equity is the amount of the property’s value that you own.
 Among the various ways that you can gain equity are:

-Lenders typically cancel your PMI automatically after you have built at minimum 22% equity in your home.
+Mortgage lenders typically cancel your PMI after you have built at minimum 22% equity in your home.

 Your interest rate is what your lender will charge you every month for borrowing money.
 It is the outstanding balance on your mortgage or the percentage of the principal.

-You will end up needing to borrow less money if you make a larger down payment, and the less you borrow, the lower your monthly payments will be.
+You will end up needing to borrow less money if you make a larger down payment.
+The less you borrow, the lower your monthly payments will be.
 This should free up money for unforeseen expenses that may arise every month.

 Read more: Average down payment on a house: Everything you need to know